flowcontrol12/docu/docs/04-User Guide/01-Dashboards/Management/Dashboards.md

 A **Dashboard** is simply a visual representation of data designed for quick analysis of the network traffic data and informational awareness.

-Dashboards consist of **Widgets** – an object with graphical representations of specific data, which can be added, edited, positioned, deleted or modified as you like.
-Sycope allows users to set up multiple dashboards.
+**Dashboards** consist of **Widgets** – an object with graphical representations of specific data, which can be added, edited, positioned, deleted or modified as you like.
+Sycope allows users to set up multiple **Dashboards**.

----

-# Adding  a Dashboard
+**Dashboards** can be combined into **groups** depending on the user's needs, and a single one can belong to multiple groups.

-**Dashboards** are created and edited in this menu: [Dashboard>Management>**Dashboard**].
+**Dashboards** are created and edited in the menu (Dashboard>Management>**Dashboard**).

-When you enter this menu you will see a table with default and/or previously created user **Dashboards**.
+When you enter this menu you will see a table with default and/or previously created user Dashboards.

 The table contains the following fields:

-- **Select** - checkbox button - to select Dashboard for further editing
+- **Select** - checkbox button - to select for further editing
-- **Favorites** - star icon -  to add to favorites
+- **Favourite** - star icon -  to add to favorites
 - **Home** - home icon - to add to start screen
-- **Name** - Dashboard name
+- **Name** - unique Dashboard name
-- **Tags** - Dashboard assignment tags
+- **Tags** - assigned tags
-- **Description** - short dashboard description
+- **Description** - short Dashboard description
 - **Privacy** - privacy status icon
 - **Shared** - name of the user who shared the Dashboard
 - **Created By** - name of the user who created the Dashboard
 - **Creation Time** - creation time
 - **Modified By** - name of the user who last modified the Dashboard
 - **Modification Time** - last modification time
-- **In groups** - names of a groups of dashboards the Dashboard belongs to
+- **In group** -  group/groups to which the Dashboard belongs
-- **Actions** - actions that can be performed on the created dashboard
+- Actions - actions that can be performed on the created Dashboard
+  - Duplicate - create an editable copy of the Dashboard
-  - Export - save a dashboard to a file in json format
+  - Export - save a Dashboard to a file in json format
-  - Edit - edit a created dashboard
+  - Edit - edit a created Dashboard
-  - Duplicate - create an editable copy of the dashboard
   - Delete - delete a selected Dashboard

-To add  a Dashboard, click on the **Add Dashboard** button and fill:

-- **Name** - Dashboard name
-- **Description** - short Dashboard description
-- **Tags**

- Then blank table with four rows and twelve columns will be displayed.
+To add  a Dashboard, click on the **Add Dashboard** button.
+A blank table with four rows and twelve columns will be displayed.
 In this space you can place widgets selected from the list by clicking Add widget.

 To configure the Dashboard, fill in the fields available after clicking  Preferences.